loftuxab/alfresco-ubuntu-install/README.md

 `sudo service alfresco start` (14.04)
 `sudo /opt/alfresco/alfresco-service.sh start` (16.04) - this is a wrapper, using `sudo systemctl start alfresco.service` will have the same result.

-To stop Tomcat for Alfresco, just swithc `start` to `stop` in the above command.
+To stop Tomcat for Alfresco, just switch `start` to `stop` in the above command.
 Using `status` as a parameter will show status of the Alfresco Tomcat service

 Nginx
 --------